qdraw/starsky/starsky/starsky/readme_api.md

 ```
 -  Statuscode 203.
 When trying to update a `read only` image.
 With the content `read only`
 -  Error 404 When a image is `not in index`
 -  Only the values that are request are return.
-In this example Caption-Abstract has a value but it is not requested.
+In this example `title` has a value but it is not requested.
 > Update replied only the values that are request to update.
 To get all Info do a request to the Info-endpoint
 - This Endpoint uses  `Status` to show if a file is updated.
 The file is only updated when the status is `Ok`
     - `Ok` is file updated